New KYC rules for Mutual Funds investments

 If your KYC status is ‘registered’ or ‘verified’, you can submit a modification request to the KRA online with valid contact information and updated KYC documents.
 If your KYC is ‘on-hold’, you will need to submit physical paperwork for this process.

-Doing an Aadhaar-based KYC online will eliminate the need for undergoing a fresh KYC process each time you invest in a new fund house.
+Doing an Aadhaar-based KYC online will eliminate the need to undergo a fresh KYC process each time you invest in a new fund house.

 FAQs